 Several years ago my husband bought white 5-gallon buckets, painted a red cross on them, and carefully packed a bunch of emergency car items inside, for all of the teenagers and young adults in the family.
 They all loved the gift, and enjoyed digging through their buckets and asking questions about all of the treasures they found inside.

 He included a small amount of silver so they could barter for gas or other essentials during an emergency situation.

 • Bread machines also make great preparedness gifts.
 Learning how to make bread, even if using electricity to do it, will help enhance the self-reliance skill set of a loved one.
 You can buy or make (printed recipes placed in a binder) a bread making cookbook that is filled with pioneer style recipes that also offer instructions on how to make bread and baked goods the old-fashioned way, without the aid of modern technology.

-• Buy a sewing machine and some basic supplies, including a binder full of free patterns downloaded from the internet.
+• Buy a sewing machine and some basic supplies, including a binder full of free patterns saved offline from the internet.
 Learning how to sew using modern technology will still teach the basic skills needed to sew by hand or using a manual machine.
 I recently scored one at an auction for a cheap price, parts are still available for them and they are really a lot easier to use than I thought.

 • Build or buy a small forge to introduce the basics of blacksmithing to a loved one.

 • If the loved one lives on property that has ample firewood available, yet the person does not have a fireplace, buy or build an attractive fire ring or self-contained patio version of the same and a nice ax (decorate the ax by adding an engraved or wood burnt design on the handle) to start introducing outdoor skills to the loved one.

 • Solar charger that can handle powering a cellphone, emergency radio, or similar electronics.